islem-zaraa/mcp-powerpoint/PUBLISHING.md

-# Publishing to MCP Registry
+# Publishing to MCP Directories

-Follow these steps to publish your MCP PowerPoint plugin to the central MCP registry:
+Follow these steps to publish your MCP PowerPoint plugin to various MCP directories and make it discoverable by users.

 ## Prerequisites